kgroveshok/z80-homebrew/DEV-DIARY.md

 9th Feb 2025
 ------------

+* DONE BUG If a non-existing file extent/id is given as param to ERA, APPEND etc then the storage appears to be reformatted!

 * TODO Future bug? stack imbalance on storage_read.
 Needs a pop of de if no record found.
 Have added code watch for further issues
-* TODO BUG If a non-existing file extent/id is given as param to ERA, APPEND etc then the storage appears to be reformatted!
 * TODO BUG If an unknown uword is given for LIST then the system reboots

 * TODO Save auto run flags to block 0 on bank 1 and not on currently selected device